-WalkMe Data is information you can store in the end-user’s browser such as when they select an item or land on a specific page.
-This information can be used in the Rule Engine to Segment items, create Rules, and start AutoPlays.
+WalkMe Data is information you can store in the end-user’s browser.
+This can include such information as ‘when they select an item’ or ‘land on a specific page’.
+This information can be used in the Rule Engine to segment items, create rules, and start Auto Plays.

-- Record the steps a user has completed in a process in order to resume guidance where they left off instead of starting from the beginning.
+- Record the steps a user has completed in a process in order to resume guidance where they left off instead of starting from the beginning

 How It Works

 WalkMe Data functions like a site cookie.
-When placed on the user’s computer, it has a name (key), value, and duration and can be referenced later by WalkMe.
-By using rules in the rule engine you’ll be able to test for the presence or value of WalkMe Data on the user’s computer, and have actions take place as a result.
+When placed on the end user’s computer, it has a name (key), value, and duration and can be referenced later by WalkMe.
+By using rules in the Rule Engine (via WalkMe Split Steps), you’ll be able to test for the presence or value of WalkMe Data on the end user’s computer and initiate actions as a result.

-Set WalkMe Data
+Steps For Setting WalkMe Data

-- Enter the following:
+- Enter the following information:

-•Key: The key is the name of the data that you wish to store.
+- Key: The key is the name of the data that you wish to store.
 In other words, it is what you are trying to measure.

 Measuring Repeated Actions

 When measuring if a specific action has occurred more than once, use multiple WalkMe Data steps, all with the same Key.

 - Use a number as the value if you are trying to identify how many times the user has completed a specific action

-- If measuring whether a specific action has occurred, create a Rule based on an on-screen element or URL to test whether the action has been completed
+- If measuring whether a specific action has occurred, create a rule based on an on-screen element or URL to test whether the action has been completed

 Often one of the most important things to know about your WalkMe Data is whether it was placed on the user’s computer at all.
 To check this, use the Flow Tracker to see if the step for your WalkMe Data is triggered.